legal resources necessary to hold negligent facilities accountable.

-Additionally, understaffing can lead to staff members feeling overworked and stressed, impacting the quality of care they can provide and their job satisfaction and retention rates.
+Additionally, understaffing can lead to staff members feeling overworked and stressed, impacting the quality of care they provide and their job satisfaction and retention rates.

 Understaffing can also make it more challenging to maintain a clean and safe environment, putting nursing home residents at risk for infection or other complications.

 The Centers for Medicare and Medicaid Services provides an onlineNursing Home Compare Toolthat offers up-to-date information, facts, and figures on every nursing facility nationwide.

-Were you or a loved one victims of nursing home abuse because there were not enough personnel to provide the services to all nursing home residents?
+Were you or a loved one victims of nursing home abuse because there were not enough personnel to provide the services to all residents?
 Contact an experienced nursing home abuse lawyer immediately for legal assistance with a free legal case review.